JUCMNAV/TURNtoURN/README.md

 		* Determine if error messages can be sent out by ATL in these cases
 	* Make all caps variable names into camel case (all caps was for refactoring purposes to make variable names easier to find)
 	* Make sure all select(n.name='') are consistent in (Turn2Urn remains)
-	* File naming
+	* Files
 		* Update names of .turn input files in TURNTestInput to match with new xml file names
 		* Update names of files and test cases to be consistent with names of turn/urn items (e.g., Endpoint to EndPoint)
-		* Create a "test" folder to contain Input, Output, LaunchConfiguration, previousOutput
+		* Create a "test" folder to contain Input, Output, LaunchConfiguration, previousOutput (or find some other way to structures the directory better than its current more arbitrary state)
+		* Describe in this README how to use the launch configurations that have been added to the project
+	* TURN
+		* Check if it is acceptable to rename some TURN variables for more consistency in naming